 Our financial instruments consist of cash and cash equivalents, accounts receivable, notes receivable, deposits and other current assets, accounts payable, accrued expenses, current taxes payable and other current liabilities like interest payable and payroll liabilities, derivative liability, debt and lease liabilities.
-The fair values of cash and restricted cash, accounts and notes receivable, deposits, accounts payable and accrued expenses and other current liabilities like interest payable and payroll liabilities, short-term debt and lease liabilities approximate their carrying values due to the relatively short-term to maturity or because of the market rate of interest used on initial recognition.
+The fair values of cash and restricted cash, accounts and notes receivable, deposits, accounts payable and accrued expenses and other current liabilities like interest payable and accrued expenses and other current liabilities like interest payable and payroll liabilities, short-term debt and lease liabilities approximate their carrying values due to the relatively short-term to maturity or because of the market rate of interest used on initial recognition.
 Columbia Care classifies its derivative liability as fair value through profit and loss (FVTPL).

 Financial instruments recorded at fair value are classified using a fair value hierarchy that reflects the significance of the inputs to fair value measurements.
-The three levels of contained within the hierarchy are:
+The three levels of fair value contained within the hierarchy are:

-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly; and - Level 3 Inputs for the asset or liability that are not based on observable market data.
+Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2 - Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly; and

+Level 3 - Inputs for the asset or liability that are not based on observable market data.